ray-project/ray/doc/source/cluster/ray-client.rst

 When using ray multi-client, there are some different behaviors need to pay attention to:

 * The client won't be disconnected automatically.
 User need to call ``disconnect`` to close the connection.
-* We can't access the object reference doesn't belong to the current cluster.
+* Object reference can't be retrieved in the cluseter which it doesn't belong to.
 * ``ray.init`` without ``allow_multiple`` will create a default global ray client.
 This will be used by default.

 Things to know